ircv3/ircv3-specifications/extensions/sts.md

 * A **persistence policy**, expressed via the [`duration` key](#the-duration-key) over a secure connection. *REQUIRED*
 * A **preload policy**, expressed via the [`preload` key](#the-preload-key) over a secure connection. *OPTIONAL*

+If any required key does not exist, clients MUST silently ignore the policy.

 See the [capability negotiation](../core/capability-negotiation.html) specification for more information about capabilities with values.

 ### Mechanism